 |Toxicity||Toxic to animals and people|

 Recent research has shown the blood flower is a host for a parasite (Ophryocytis elektroscirrha) that can seriously weaken monarch butterfly populations.
 Further, this plant may be harmful to monarch butterfly migration patterns when grown in states with frost-free winters since the butterflies prefer to remain feeding on this plant rather than completing the migration.
-Ensure you are following all pruning recommendations for bloodflowers if you choose to grow them in warmer U.S. climates that are along established migration routes.
+Ensure you are following all pruning recommendations for blood flower if you choose to grow it in warmer U.S. climates that are along established migration routes.
 Many authorities now recommend planting native milkweed species rather than blood flower.

-Bloodflowers grow best in full sun but can tolerate partial shade when grown outdoors.
-When choosing a spot in your garden for bloodflowers, select a location that receives plenty of direct sunlight throughout the day.
+Blood flower grows best in full sun but can tolerate partial shade when grown outdoors.
+When choosing a spot in your garden for blood flower, select a location that receives plenty of direct sunlight throughout the day.
 When potted plants are moved indoors, they demand a very sunny location.

-Bloodflowers are able to grow in a variety of different soil types and generally aren’t picky about where they grow.
-Above all else, make certain that well-drained soil is provided as bloodflowers do not like to be waterlogged.
+Blood flower is able to grow in a variety of different soil types and generally isn' picky about where it grows.
+Above all else, make certain that well-drained soil is provided, as blood flower does not like to be waterlogged.

 Temperature and Humidity